-COLLEGE – Competed in football and track and field at Arkansas-Pine Bluff…Played in 37 career games, starting his final 32 contests at left tackle…Totaled 314 knockdowns, also working to become an eight-time champion for the track and field team and earned All-Southwestern Athletic Conference and All-American honors as a senior…Stood out at the Senior Bowl and impressed scouts by running the fastest 40-yard dash time (4.71) by an offensive lineman in the history of the NFL Scouting Combine….Named to FCS All-American first-team as a senior and was a member of the All-American Sleeper Team compiled by The NFL Draft Report, earning All-SWAC honors for the third consecutive season…Opened all 12 games at LT and recorded 118 knockdowns and 47 TD-resulting blocks to help his team finish with a 10-2 record…Part of a line that only allowed 23 sacks and led the league in rushing (200.3 ypg.)…Helped the offense reach over 500 yards in three contests…Named by coaches to the All-SWAC first-team…Opened 10 games at LT and produced 90 knockdowns and 10 TD blocks, ranked first for blocking efficiency in NCAA FCS ranks.
-2010 – Opened 10 games at LT and received All-SWAC first-team honors in his first year as a member of the starting lineup…Helped block for an offensive unit that finished ranked second in the SWAC with an average of 385.2 yards per game…Part of a line that only allowed only 28 sacks and paved the way for four outputs of more than 450 yards.
-2009 – Played in five contests while being subbed in and out with both the first and second teams…Majored in industrial technology with an emphasis in technology engineering.
+COLLEGE – Competed in football and track and field at Arkansas-Pine Bluff…Played in 37 career games, starting his final 32 contests at left tackle…Totaled 314 knockdowns, also working to become an eight-time champion for the track and field team and earned All-Southwestern Athletic Conference and All-American honors as a senior…Stood out at the Senior Bowl and impressed scouts by running the fastest 40-yard dash time (4.71) by an offensive lineman in the history of the NFL Scouting Combine….Named to FCS All-American first-team as senior and was a member of the All-American Sleeper Team compiled by The NFL Draft Report, earning All-SWAC honors for the third consecutive season…Opened all 12 games at left tackle and recorded 118 knockdowns and 47 touchdown-resulting blocks to help his team finish 10-2…Part of a line that only allowed 23 sacks and led league in rushing (200.3 ypg.)…Helped offense reach over 500 yards in three contests…Named by coaches to the All-SWAC first-team as junior as he opened 10 games at left tackle and produced 90 knockdowns and 10 touchdown-resulting blocks, ranked first for blocking efficiency in FCS ranks…As sophomore, opened 10 games at left tackle and received All-SWAC first-team honors in first year as starter…Blocked for an offense ranked second in SWAC (385.2 ypg.)…Part of a line that only allowed only 28 sacks and paved the way for four outputs of more than 450 yards…As freshman, played in five contests while being subbed in and out with the first and second teams…Majored in industrial technology with an emphasis in technology engineering.